CGM through the eyes of a Dietitian

 I think of carbs as premium and regular.
-When recognizing the difference between the two, remember that premium carbs are high in fiber, low in sugar while regular carbs are high in sugar, low in fiber.
-Premium carbs are slower to be digested, less likely to cause a big elevation in blood glucose levels, and have health-supporting fiber.
-For the majority of the time, this is the better type of fuel to consume because large repeated large glucose spikes are not generally healthy for the body and can zap energy and can lead to inflammation, oxidative stress, and metabolic disease over the long run.
+When recognizing the difference between the two, remember that premium carbs are high in fiber, low in sugar, while regular carbs are high in sugar, low in fiber.
+Premium carbs are slower to be digested, less likely to cause a big elevation in blood glucose levels and have health-supporting fiber.
+Most of the time, this is the better type of fuel to consume because large repeated large glucose spikes are not generally healthy for the body and can zap energy and lead to inflammation, oxidative stress, and metabolic disease over the long run.

 Upon reading a nutrition label, my clients learn to take the total amount of carbohydrates and divide it by the total amount of fiber.
 Anything with a 5:1 or less ratio is premium fuel, anything between 5:1 and 10:1 is like the middle-grade gas, and anything 10:1 and above is regular fuel.

 Athletes doing marathons or even interval training are often advised to have regular fuel.
-This is thought to give them a competitive edge and a boost in their performance due to the fast-acting fuel.
-You typically want regular fuel when doing high intensity exercise because that’s when your body needs the most fast-acting carbohydrates to refuel your muscles and give them energy for optimal performance.
+This is thought to give them a competitive edge and boost their performance due to the fast-acting fuel.
+You typically want regular fuel when doing high-intensity exercise because that’s when your body needs the most fast-acting carbohydrates to refuel your muscles and give them energy for optimal performance.
 All other times you want premium fuel.
-(Note: there are some athletes who follow low-carb training regimens in order to become better adapted to using fat for fuel during workouts, a strategy sometimes called “carb cycling” in order to generate metabolic flexibility).
+(Note: Some athletes follow low-carb training regimens to become better adapted to using fat for fuel during workouts, a strategy sometimes called “carb cycling” to generate metabolic flexibility).

 Athletes train multiple times a day.
 They’re getting very little recovery time and typically eat a lot of processed and individually packaged foods.
-It’s important for them to recognize whether or not those foods are hurting them or helping them optimize their individual performance.
+They need to recognize whether or not those foods are hurting them or helping them optimize their individual performance.